Hatha Yoga 101 – History + 10 Benefits Of Hatha Yoga & 5 Popular Poses

 While modern yoga only focuses on postures, according to the ancient Hatha yoga text “Hatha Yoga Pradipika,” there are four parts or characteristics to classical Hatha yoga practice.

-The origin of Hatha yoga
+10 benefits of Hatha yoga

 ↓Great Yoga Alliance certified yoga teacher trainings you should look into↓